Neighborhood Walking Tours

 Richly diverse with a wide array of Victorians, including the California State Landmark Gable Mansion, First Street contains a stunning variety of well-preserved architecture spanning the period 1860 to 1940, epitomizing Woodland’s extraordinary cultural heritage and social history.
 The homes set along this beautiful tree-canopied street have been lovingly restored by many homeowners over the last 50 years, including the Victorian at 638 First Street, winner of a national Great American Home Awards Grand Prize for restoration work and the fabulous Gable Mansion.
 This exceptional tour encapsulates American architectural history within a few breathtaking blocks.

-- Docent: Chris Holt, Architect and Woodland Planning Commissioner
+Docent: Chris Holt, Architect, Artist, and Woodland Planning Commissioner

 COLLEGE STREET PIONEERS AND PRESERVATIONISTS